giovaniortolani/google-tag-linker/README.md

 ## `read` method

-The `read` method reads the linker parameter from URL and returns an object with it's values parsed and decoded.
+The `read` method reads the linker parameter from the URL and returns an object with its values parsed and decoded.
 ```js
 const linkerParamParsedAndDecoded = googleTagLinker("read", settings);
 ```